-ADMINISTRATIVE OFFICE 1021 Redmond Road Williston, VT 05495 EMAIL info@cswd.net TEL (802) 872-8100 www.cswd.net CSWD's Materials Recycling Facility was constructed in 1993 and occupies 3.02 acres of industrial-zoned land on Avenue C in Williston.
+ADMINISTRATIVE OFFICE 1021 Redmond Road Williston, VT 05495 EMAIL info@cswd.net TEL (802) 872-8100 www.cswd.net cash flow would be to increase the tip fee, but we need to guard against increasing the fee beyond the regional average.
+CURRENT MRF CSWD's Materials Recycling Facility was constructed in 1993 and occupies 3.02 acres of industrial-zoned land on Avenue C in Williston.
 CSWD has an operator contract with Casella that stipulates that when certain pieces of equipment reach the end of their useful life, Casella will cease responsibility for their replacement and that responsibility will reside with CSWD.
 CSWD always had responsibility for major capital investments and replacements, but Casella managed the parts inventory and small equipment.
 This agreement has been in place, through the various iterations of the contract, for nearly 20 years.
-We are now at the point in the replacement schedule where full responsibility is CSWD's.
+We are now at the point in the replacement schedule where full responsibility for all equipment is CSWD's.
 The end-of-life stipulation in the contract was one of the driving factors in my urgency in bringing the request for a new facility to the Board in 2018.
 Due to circumstances within and outside of District control, we will now need to add significantly more capital dollars to the current MRF's budget for the next two years.
 This fiscal year alone, we've had to expend close to \$100,000 to keep the equipment running, replace crucial chains and belts, and patch and repair the roof.
-Josh Estey is working on a realistic projection for the capital plan, but we expect the total investment between FY23-26 to be \$500,000.
+Josh Estey is working on a realistic projection for the capital plan, but we expect the total investment between FY23-26 to be \$350,000.
 Some items will be used in the new MRF, such as the skid steers, compactors, baler, and a portion of the glass processing system.
-The 2016 property revaluation by the Town of Williston assessed the property at \$1,731,180.
+We will conduct a parts inventory when it comes time to decommission the MRF and will bring over anything that is relevant to the new system or is a general maintenance item.
+The 2016 property revaluation by the Town of Williston assessed the property (land and structure) at \$1,731,180.
 Staff has not conducted the "deep dive" into options for how to best make use of the current MRF property when decommissioned but has continued to investigate different pathways.
 The ultimate decision will likely be part of a District strategic planning process in 2024-2025.